rmarfil3/python3-flask-google-cloud-tasks-decorator/README.md

-# Google Cloud Tasks Decorator for Google AppEngine Python 3 + Flask
+# Google Cloud Tasks Decorator for Python 3 + Flask
 A decorator for Flask + Python 3 that allows a function to run in the background via Google Cloud Tasks.

 ## Sample